How 'rapid rescore' affects your credit

 "It's much more important today than it's ever been because credit scores have become king," she says.

-The market for the rapid rescore is almost exclusively mortgage loans, says Maxine Sweet, vice president of public education for credit bureau Experian.
+The market for the rapid rescore is almost exclusively mortgage loans, says Maxine Sweet, retired vice president of public education for credit bureau Experian.
 "Those are the ones that are not only rate-sensitive but time-sensitive."

 Here are five things you should know about the art of the rapid rescore.